dickytao/hkproperty/README.md

 The R script which creates and validates the prediction models.

-The project report which includes the dataset evaluation, model creation procedures, and final result
+The PDF project report which includes the dataset evaluation, model creation procedures, and final result

 The Rmd file which includes and generates the R script and project report described in Point 1 and 2

+Besides, there are 2 ZIP files. gadm36_HKG_shp.zip and achieve.zip

+"gadm36_HKG_shp.zip" contains the polygons of Hong Kong district maps.

+"achieve.zip" contains the Hong Kong property transaction data.